 The CART (Communication Access Real-time Translation) community and all court reporters lost a devoted friend on April 30th, 2007.
-My life and our profession were improved by this gentleman.
+My life was improved by this gentleman.
+Our profession was improved by this special person.

 I had been CARTing San Antonio’s St. Francis Di Paola Deaf Mass for many years.

-One Sunday morning before a mass, privately a new priest introduced himself, spelling his name B-a-l-t-y.
+One Sunday morning before mass, a new priest introduced himself to me as I prepped to CART caption.
+He spelled his name B-a-l-t-y.

-He waited for me to stop writing to shake my hand (I was CARTing with steno machine) — He charmed parishioners with this gesture.
+He waited for me to stop writing to shake my hand (I was CARTing with my steno machine).
+I captioned his words to the large screen.
+This special man charmed parishioners with this gesture.